roxnlopez/project-1/README.md

 Trello: https://trello.com/b/g3q2QUdr/project-1
 <img src="Wireframe.jpg">

 think about difficulty level or just one level of ease(?)
+OR OR OOORRR different amounts of time.
+10sec 30sec 45 sec